.png)

 Hi there!
 My name is Liv, well, it's actually Olivia .
 But, you can call me Liv.
-I have been married to my wonderful husband for 10 years, and we have three sons - Clark, Luke and Sam.
-Originally from Kentucky, I moved to Texas about 12 years ago, and am currently the Deaconess of Women's Ministry at Lighthouse Church.
+I have been married to my wonderful husband for 14 years, and we have three sons - Clark, Luke and Sam.
+Originally from Kentucky, I moved to Texas about 16 years ago.
+I served as the Deacon of Women's Ministry for 5 years at our church.
+Currently, I am not in a leadership position at the church, but my husband still serves as an Elder.
+We are active in our home group and firmly believe in Christ-centered community and building up the body of Christ for His glory.

 Spiritual Background: